coskuncancoban/stanford-cs106b-abstractions/readme.md

 ## Getting Started

-To compile and run these projects on your own machine, you will need to set up the official Stanford CS106B development environment.
+To compile and run these projects o n your own machine, you will need to set up the official Stanford CS106B development environment.

 ### 1. Prerequisite: Install the CS106B Qt Creator Package
 The official package includes the necessary version of Qt Creator, the MinGW compiler, the debugger, and the pre-configured Stanford C++ libraries.